 By the time he was 18, the family had moved to Taylor, Texas, where he and his brothers began a horse-breaking and “cowboy” service called Pickett Brothers Bronco Busters and Rough Riders Association.
-Two years later, he married Maggie Turner, a former slave and daughter of a white plantation owner.
+He married Maggie Turner, a former slave and daughter of a white plantation owner, two years later.
 The couple would eventually have nine children.

 Credited with inventing the technique of bulldogging, the skill of grabbing cattle by the horns and wrestling them to the ground, Pickett began to supplement his income by demonstrating his bulldogging skills and other stunts at county fairs.